Philadelphia 76ers Logo

 Philadelphia 76ers Logo 2010-2014

-Eleven years later, the team returned to the original logo, supplementing it with minor changes.
+Eleven years later, the team returned to the original logo with minor changes.
 The original version was placed on a square red background.
-At the bottom is the inscription “Philadelphia,” which occupied the entire blue horizontal rectangle space.
-The ball with numbers and the bottom inscription was divided by a wide silver stripe.
-A square has circled the perimeter with a thinner line of a similar color.
+At the bottom, there was an inscription “Philadelphia,” which occupied all the space of a blue horizontal rectangle.
+The ball with the numbers and the lower inscription were separated by a wide silver stripe.
+The square was outlined along the perimeter with a thinner line of a similar color.

 2015 – present